By Heather Tirado Gilligan

 Pittman confirms that they better – and reveals she has a weak spot for starch.
 “I like comfort food,” she admits.
 But she has sworn off some of her favorite foods, including white rice, for healthier whole grains.*

 Pittman walks the fennel around the room so the students can inhale the smell of licorice before everyone heads to the kitchen.
-Under the watchful eye of Pittman and volunteer Shelia Middleton, who trained at the San Francisco culinary institute, the students start chopping.
+Under the watchful eye of Pittman and volunteer Sheila Middleton, who trained at the California Culinary Institute, the students start chopping.

 The class emphasizes using whole foods.
 “When you teach someone to read a label,” White explains, “you are already teaching them to eat processed food.”
 But they try also to take a realistic approach and practice making affordable meals that use healthy convenience foods like the canned tomatoes and canned black beans.
 Most of the ingredients they come from Trader Joe’s and some are prewashed, like the greens that will go into the Greek salad, making cooking easier.